cambridge-cares/TheWorldAvatar/Agents/CarparkAgent/README.md

 {"Result":"Agent is ready to receive requests."}

-##### Create route
+#### Create route
-This request instantiates the ABoxes for the carparks based on [ontoCarpark](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/JPS_Ontology/ontology/ontocarpark/OntoCarpark.owl) and matches each carpark to the closest building (within 100m) via the Building Identification Agent.
+This request instantiates the ABoxes for the carparks based on [ontoCarpark](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/JPS_Ontology/ontology/ontocarpark/OntoCarpark.owl) and matches each carpark to the closest building (within 100m) via the [Building Identification Agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/BuildingIdentificationAgent).
+The carparks meta data are stored in the sparql endpoints indicated in the [client.properties](#client-properties) while the carpark's geolocation and matched buildings data are stored based on the locations indicated in the `Dockerfile` [Geolocation data configurations](#geolocation-data-configurations).
 The request has the following format:
 ```
 curl -X POST http://localhost:3838/carpark-agent/create
 ```

-##### Retrieve route
+#### Retrieve route

 This request gets the latest timeseries for carpark available lots and uploads them to the knowledge graph.
+The timeseries data will be stored in the endpoints indicated in the [client.properties](#client-properties).
 The request will also initiate a scheduler to constantly run the retrieve route at a set interval.
 In the request, the user can set the following parameters for the scheduler:
 - `delay` the time delay before the first execution of retrieve route
 - `interval` the interval between successive executions
 - `timeunit` the time unit of delay and interval, this is currently limited to the following options: seconds, minutes, hours